ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

 > _Lexical Environment_ is a data structure that holds identifier-variable mapping on the memory heap.

-Too many concepts? difficult to understand? let make it more simple.
-A few seconds before your code it is executed the compiler will search your code for declarations of functions and variables, and store them into the memory so that they can be used even before they are declared in the source code.
+Difficult to understand?
+Too many concepts? let's make it more simple.
+A few seconds before your code it is executed, the compiler will go through every line collecting variables and function declarations and storing those into the memory, so that they can be optimized and utilized even before his own declaration in the source code.

 Let's see if those concepts can be put into practice.